pairshaped/curlingio-docs/docs/getting-started/curling-club-managers.md

 ## League and Competition Management

-We've developed some innovative features to help you manage your leagues and competitions.
+We've developed some innovative features to help curling clubs manage their leagues and competitions.

 - Automated team recommendations and assembly.
 - Round robin generation.